SUNLIGHT'S THE CURE

 I flee the valley while I can.
 It's mostly aliens now anyway.
 They send a burning yacht down the river out of the valley, ostensibly to drive the snakes away, but possibly to SPREAD it--the boat's piled with brush where snakes could hide.

 I return to my secret Batcave, below my mansion, Monticello.
-Did I mention that I'm Thomas Jefferson, mild-mannered millionaire, in my daily life?
+Wait--didn't I mention that I'm Thomas Jefferson, mild-mannered millionaire, in my daily life?
 But I'm Batman in the night.

 I go upstairs to Monticello, and find Hemings, our Old Family Retainer, besieged in the pantry.
 Our stuffed crocodile has come to life, under alien influence, and it's chasing him round the kitchens, snapping at his shins while he whacks it with a broom.